Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 This SDK is the first step for integrating the Worldpay Access Payment APIs into a React Native app.
 It is designed to simplify the integration of the following functionality in your checkout form:
 - validating the format of the card details entered by a customer
-- generating a session (short-lived token representing a shopper's card details)
+- generating a session (short-lived token representing a customer's card details)

 ## Documentation